-We respectfully submit this letter in advance of the Committee on the Elimination of Discrimination against Women's (the Committee's) discussion of Liberia at its 62nd Pre-Sessional Working Group (9-13 March 2015).
+We respectfully submit this letter in advance of the Committee on the Elimination of Discrimination against Women's (the Committee's) discussion of Liberia at its 62nd Session (26 October - 20 November 2015).
 Equality Now is an international human rights organization with ECOSOC status working to protect and promote the rights of women and girls worldwide since 1992, including through our membership network comprised of individuals and organizations in over 190 countries.

-This letter, submitted in consultation with Equality Now's partners in Liberia, including Women's NGO Secretariat of Liberia (WONGOSOL) and Women of Liberia Peace Network (WOLPNET), will focus on continued violations against women and girls, including female genital mutilation in Liberia in violation of Article 2(f) (legislation required to abolish discriminatory customs and practices) of the Convention of the Elimination of All Forms of Discrimination against Women ("the Convention"), as well as Article 2 (equality) and Article 3 (non-discrimination) generally and discrimination under the nationality law which directly violates Article 9 on nationality rights.
-We take note of the continuing effects of ebola in Liberia and extend our sympathies to all those who have suffered loss.
+This letter, based on consultation with Equality Now's partners in Liberia, including Women's NGO Secretariat of Liberia (WONGOSOL) and Women of Liberia Peace Network (WOLPNET), will focus on continued violations against women and girls, including female genital mutilation in Liberia in violation of Article 2(f) (legislation required to abolish discriminatory customs and practices) of the Convention of the Elimination of All Forms of Discrimination against Women ("the Convention"), as well as Article 2 (equality) and Article 3 (non-discrimination) generally and discrimination under the nationality law which directly violates Article 9 on nationality rights.
+We take note of the continuing effects of Ebola in Liberia and extend our sympathies to all those who have suffered loss.
 However, we remain concerned at several ongoing breaches of the Convention and would like to encourage the government to continue its efforts to address them without delay.

-The Liberian Constitution guarantees the rights of life, liberty and security of person to all Liberians.
+As noted in our submission for the Committee's pre-sessional working group, the Liberian Constitution guarantees the rights of life, liberty and security of person to all Liberians.
 Section 38 of the Children's Act (2011) bans "all forms of harmful cultural practices."
 Despite its international, regional and national obligations, Liberia does not enforce this provision and does not have a law specifically banning FGM.
 In addition, although the current Constitution provides that either parent can pass nationality to their children, Section 20.1(b) of the Aliens and Nationality Law: Part III, Nationality and Naturalization 1973-1974 discriminates on the basis of sex.
 This is in direct violation of Article 9 of the Convention.